logaretm/vee-validate/docs/guide/custom-rules.md

 let instance = new Validator({ trueField: 'truthy' });

-// Also there is an instance 'extend' method for convience. instance.extend('falsy', (value) => ! value);
+// Also there is an instance 'extend' method for convenience. instance.extend('falsy', (value) => ! value);

 instance.attach({